NikolaMatosic00/UniConnect-University-Social-Network-with-Enhanced-Search/README.md

-# SecureStay – Secure Accommodation Booking Platform

-This project was developed for the "Information Security" course at the Faculty of Technical Sciences, Novi Sad.
-The focus was on implementing security features in a web application for booking accommodations.
+# UniConnect – University Social Network with Enhanced Search

+Developed as a final project, UniConnect is a social networking platform tailored for university students, emphasizing efficient search capabilities using Elasticsearch.

 ## 🛠️ Technologies Used

-- **Backend**: Java, Spring Boot, Spring Security, JWT, JPA, MySQL
+- **Backend**: Java, Spring Boot, JPA, MySQL, MinIO
-- **Frontend**: React
+- **Frontend**: React, Redux
-- **Security Features**:
-  - CAPTCHA verification
-  - Email verification
-  - Role-based access control
-  - JWT authentication
-  - Spring Security integration
+- **Search Optimization**: Elasticsearch integration for advanced search functionalities

 ## 🚀 How to Run

 1. **Backend**:
-   - Navigate to the backend directory.
-   - Configure the `application.properties` file with your MySQL credentials.
+   - Configure `application.properties` with your database and MinIO settings.
    - Run the Spring Boot application.

 2. **Frontend**: